emir996/bumare/README.md

 # bumare
-Website for people who wants to work in Germany in medicine
+Website for people who wants to work in Germany with medicine.